vlad-mk/fan-control-soc/ReadMe.md

 Fan-control
 ==============

-A tool to control fan speed by temperature automatically for ROCK5B.
+A tool to control fan speed by temperature automatically for ROCK5B / VF 2.

 Features
 --------------